Food choice of older adults: Influences on food preference

-Younger vs. Older Adults
+Younger vs. older adults

-Taste buds, a person's needs of certain vitamins and nutrients, and their desire for different types of food can change throughout a person's life.
-In a study by the Monell Chemical Senses Center, fifty young adults and forty-eight elderly adults participated in the study.
-"Young" subjects ranged from eighteen to thirty-five years of age and "elderly" subjects were defined as sixty-five years of age or older.
+A person's taste buds, needs for certain vitamins and other nutrients, and their desire for different types of food can change throughout that person's life.
+50 young adults and 48 elderly adults participated in a study by the Monell Chemical Senses Center.
+"Young" subjects ranged from 18 to 35 years of age, and "elderly" subjects were defined as 65 years of age or older.
 There were more females than males in the study, but there were approximately equal proportions of males and females in the two age groups.

 The study observed that younger females had stronger cravings for sweets than elderly females.
-Causation theories included accounting for this difference in preference with the younger female test subject's menstrual cycles and the fact that elderly women no longer go through menopause.
+Possible causes considered for this difference were the younger female test subjects' menstrual cycles and the fact that elderly women may have gone through menopause.
 The study also postulated that "...
-Ninety-one percent of the cycle-associated cravings were said to occur in the second half of the cycle (between ovulation and the start of menstruation)".
+Ninety-one percent (91%) of the cycle-associated cravings were said to occur in the second half of the cycle (between ovulation and the start of menstruation)".

-These physical changes can be considered when assessing why someone of an older age might not be getting the nutrition they need.
+These physical changes can be considered when assessing why an older person might not be getting the nutrition they need.
 As taste buds change with age, certain foods might not be seen as appetizing.
-For example, a study done by Dr. Phyllis B. Grzegorczyk says that as people age, their sense for tasting salty foods slowly goes away.
+For example, a study done by Dr. Phyllis B. Grzegorczyk concluded that as people age, their sense for tasting salty foods slowly goes away.

-Male vs. Female
+Male vs. female

-There are differences in food preferences between biological sexes.
-In a study conducted by the ENP, preferences of male and female subjects throughout 13 individual food groups (fresh fruit, chicken, soup, salad, vegetables, potatoes, meat, sandwiches, pasta, canned fruit, legumes, deli meats, and ethnic groups) were identified.
+There are differences in food preferences between the sexes.
+In a study conducted by the ENP, preferences of male and female subjects were identified in the following 13 individual food groups: fresh fruit, chicken, soup, salad, vegetables, potatoes, meat, sandwiches, pasta, canned fruit, legumes, deli meats, and ethnic groups.

 Through this study, it was apparent that older males were "significantly more likely to prefer deli meats, meat, legumes, canned fruit, and ethnic foods compared to females".

-Another study by the Monell Chemical Senses Center concluded that females had significantly more cravings for sweets and for chocolate than males; and the study results suggested that males had more cravings or preferences for entrees than sweets.
+Another study by the Monell Chemical Senses Center concluded that females had significantly more cravings for sweets and for chocolate than males; and the study results suggested that males had more cravings or preferences for entrées than sweets.